eyedeekay/i2p.plugins.firefox/docs/WINDOWS.md

 #### Windows Jpackage: `.zip`

-**(Not Recommended!
-This functionality is already included in the Easy-Install Bundle for Windows)**
+**(Recommended for advanced users ONLY.
+Most people should be using Easy-Install Bundle for Windows)**

 1. Start your I2P Router
 2. Download the latest release `.zip` from [Github](https://github.com/eyedeekay/i2p.plugins.firefox/releases) and verify it's hash.